QAQJESSICAQAQ/Pic10C_Final_Project_Shooting_Game/README.md

 * Qimage --more used in input & output

 * ummmm however for some reason that I don't really know i cannot manage to show the pictures.
 Possibly due to I do not know how to resize the image

+STEP 7 ----implementing sounds

+* Not achieved. :(